Sega Saturn: Game library

 Much of the Saturn's library comprises Sega's arcade ports, including Daytona USA, The House of the Dead, Last Bronx, Sega Rally Championship, the Virtua Cop series, the Virtua Fighter series, and Virtual-On.
-Ports of 2D Capcom fighting games including Darkstalkers 3, Marvel Super Heroes vs. Street Fighter, and Street Fighter Alpha 3 were noted for their faithfulness to their arcade originals.
+Ports of 2D Capcom fighting games including Vampire Savior, X-Men vs. Street Fighter, Marvel Super Heroes vs. Street Fighter, and Street Fighter Alpha 3 were noted for their faithfulness to their arcade originals.
 Fighters Megamix, developed by Sega AM2 for the Saturn rather than arcades, combined characters from Fighting Vipers and Virtua Fighter to positive reviews.

 Highly rated Saturn exclusives include Panzer Dragoon Saga, Dragon Force, Guardian Heroes, Nights, Panzer Dragoon II Zwei, and Shining Force III.
 PlayStation games such as Castlevania: Symphony of the Night, Resident Evil, and Wipeout 2097 received Saturn ports with mixed results.
 The first-person shooter PowerSlave featured some of the most impressive 3D graphics on the Saturn, leading Sega to contract its developers, Lobotomy Software, to produce ports of Duke Nukem 3D and Quake.
 While Electronic Arts's limited support for the Saturn and Sega's failure to develop a football game for late 1995 gave Sony the lead in the sports genre, Sega Sports published Saturn sports games including the well-regarded World Series Baseball and Sega Worldwide Soccer series.

 Due to the cancellation of Sonic X-treme, the Saturn lacks an exclusive Sonic the Hedgehog platformer.
 Instead, it received a graphically enhanced port of the Genesis game Sonic 3D Blast, as well as the compilation Sonic Jam and the racing game Sonic R. The main character of the platformer Bug! was seen as a potential mascot for the Saturn, but failed to catch on as the Sonic series had.
 Instead, Sonic Team developed the score attack game Nights into Dreams, considered one of the most important Saturn games.
 The gameplay involves steering the imp-like protagonist Nights, as it flies on a mostly 2D plane across surreal stages.
 Although it lacked the fully 3D environments of Nintendo's Super Mario 64, the emphasis by Nights on unfettered movement and graceful acrobatic techniques showcased the intuitive potential of analog control.
 Sonic Team's next game, Burning Rangers, a fully 3D action-adventure game involving a team of outer-space firefighters, garnered praise for its transparency effects and distinctive art direction, but was released in limited quantities late in the Saturn's lifespan and criticized for its short length.